becodeorg/verou-3-order-form-Cloesick/README.md

 ## 🌱 Must-have features

 ### Preparation
-- Have a look at the provided structure: you get both an index file and another file containing a form.
+- TODO Have a look at the provided structure: you get both an index file and another file containing a form.
 How are these two working together?
-- Think of a funny / surprising / original name for a store that should definitely exist. (fancy suits for cats? bongo for dates? you name it!)
+- DONE Think of a funny / surprising / original name for a store that should definitely exist. (fancy suits for cats? bongo for dates? you name it!)
-- Think of some products to sell (feel free to be creative) and update the products array with these.
+- DONE Think of some products to sell (feel free to be creative) and update the products array with these.
-- Check if all the products & prices are currently visible in the form.
+- TODO Check if all the products & prices are currently visible in the form.

 ### Step 1: accepting orders
 - Show an order confirmation when the user submits the form.
 This should contain the chosen products and delivery address.